hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/connectionprofile.md

 ## Creating a Connection Profile

-1. Create a new file called `connection.json` which will define the connection profile that contains the following information for {{site.data.conrefs.hlf_full}} v1.0.

-A simple connection profile that doesn't use TLS has the following format:
+A connection profile for {{site.data.conrefs.hlf_full}} v1.0 uses the following format:

         {
             "name": "my-fabric",